Frequently Asked Questions

 Why are iCLATs considered "simpler" than traditional charitable lead annuity trusts?

-iCLATs are simpler because they only have one purpose - saving INCOME TAXES in the current year! iCLATs have absolutely nothing to do with saving estate taxes, gift taxes and GST taxes, which is the primary goal of almost all traditonal "wealth transfer" charitable lead trusts.
-As a result, there are fewer restrictions and potential pitfalls with iCLATs, compared to traditional CLTs.
-The singular income-tax-savings-focus of an iCLAT means that is easier to explain to the client/donor and all of his/her professional advisors.
+iCLATs are simpler than traditional charitable lead trusts (CLTs) because they only have one purpose - saving INCOME TAXES in the current year. iCLATs have absolutely nothing to do with saving estate taxes, gift taxes and GST taxes, which is the primary goal of almost all traditonal "wealth transfer" CLTs.
+As a result, there are fewer restrictions, challenges and potential pitfalls with iCLATs, compared to traditional CLTs.
+The singular "income tax" savings purpose of an iCLAT means that it is easier to explain to the client/donor and all of his/her professional advisors.
 Moreover, it is easier to administer each year over its term interest.
 Finally, because of the reviersionary interest of an iCLAT, there is no taxable gift or gift tax return (Form 709) filing requirement with an iCLAT.

 What does the "i" in the name iCLAT stand for?